Student Advising FAQ

 Yes.
-Math/Science upper-division electives that both EE and CMPE students have to take must be taken for grade (i.e. NOT for P/NP), even though we don’t specify this by name and number.
+Required Math/Science upper-division electives for EE and CMPE students must be taken for a grade (i.e. NOT for P/NP), even though we don’t specify this by name and number.

 I just need to have your signature on this petition - could you sign it now?

 A short answer is NO, but we try to be reasonable and if circumstances warrant it we will expedite your request.
 Normal procedure, however, is to submit your petition request to the Undergraduate Coordinator at the front desk and/or set up an appointment with the Undergraduate Adviser to discuss it.
 After the Undergraduate Adviser checks out your petition, he will sign it and deliver it back to you or it will be delivered to an appropriate address by our office staff.
 All this will take at least one week from the day of submission.

 Foreign language admission deficiency: I've just found out about this requirement - why do I have to satisfy it?